Howe Hill Farm Cottages

 - Underfloor heating from central log burning boiler

-- Electric oven, gas hob, microwave, fridge, freezer, washing machine and drying racks in shared external utility, dishwasher, 2 x TVs with FreeSat, DVD, radio, iPod dock, WiFi, selection of books, games and DVDs
+- Electric oven, gas hob, microwave, fridge, freezer,shared washing machine in the external boiler/plant room, dishwasher, 2 x TVs with FreeSat, DVD, radio, iPod dock, WiFi, selection of books, games and DVDs

 - Fuel and power inc. in rent